Legislative Scorecards

 VPIRG produces a scorecard of key votes at the conclusion of each legislative biennium.

-Use these scorecards to find out how your representatives in the Vermont House and Senate voted on important public interest issues including – climate solutions, toxic chemical protections, zero waste issues, broadband expansion and more.
+Use these scorecards to find out how your representatives in the Vermont House and Senate voted on important public interest issues including – climate solutions, toxic chemical protections, zero waste issues, democracy reforms, consumer protection and more.

 SCORECARD ARCHIVE